jimbog/rails-blogger/README.md

 end
 ```

-After this run the command  the following command from the terminal:
+After this, run the  the following command from the terminal:

 ```console
 bundle install --without=production